Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Preliminaries

 Note that $\mathcal C_0\simeq \R^d$.
 In particular, at $t=0$ the quantities $R_i(0)$ and $S_N(0)$ are \emph{initial} (non-path) relative entropies:

 where $\bar\rho_0:=\Law(\bar X_0)$.

 For each $t\in[0,T]$ and each $i\ge2$, we denote by

 a regular conditional distribution (a probability kernel on $\R^d$ given $X_t^{1:i-1}$).
-A jointly measurable choice in $(t,\omega)$ (or in $(t,x^{1:i-1})$) will be constructed in Section~\ref{sec:incremental-proof} (more precisely, in the disintegration step of Section~3.2) by disintegrating the product measure $dt\otimes \Law(X_t^{1:i})$.
+A jointly measurable choice in $(t,\omega)$ (or in $(t,x^{1:i-1})$) will be constructed in Subsection~\ref{subsec:replacement}, more precisely in Lemma~\ref{lem:time-disintegration}, by disintegrating the product measure $dt\otimes \Law(X_t^{1:i})$.